carolynnharris/Hot-Spring-iGDGT-Profiles/README.md

 # CONTENTS
 ## R script: GDGT Data Viz.R
 Script that produces several visualizations of the El Tatio hot spring data.
 All figures are saved as .pngs to the working directory.
+Dependencies: The data file 'El Tatio_GDGTs.xlsx' must be in same directory as script, otherwise edit the script to designate the full file path.

 ## R project: GDGT Data Viz.Rproj
 An Rproject file, allowing this script to be easily executed in Rstudio.